chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_solo_settings.rst

    * - Setting
      - Description
    * - ``add_formatter``
-     - |add_formatter| Each formatter requires its own entry.
+     - |add_formatter| (See `nyan-cat <https://github.com/andreacampi/nyan-cat-chef-formatter>`_ for an example of a 3rd-party formatter.)
+Each formatter requires its own entry.
 For example:
        ::

           add_formatter :nyan